ggeldenhuis/puppet-timekeeper/README.md

 ## Usage

 This section is where you describe how to customize, configure, and do the fancy stuff with your module here.
 It's especially helpful if you include usage examples and code samples for doing things with your module.

+* Majortime must be within range of the max priority value of the sources

 ## Reference